masterodie/pyfallout3launcher/README.md

 This is a Fallout 3 launcher replacement.

-It is intended to be used together with Steam, so that the Steam ingame Overlay is usable and Steam counts ingame Time, while still using Mod Organizer for mod management.
+It is intended to be used together with Steam, so that the Steam ingame Overlay is usable and Steam counts ingame time, while still using Mod Organizer for mod management.

 ## Installation